Urigo/angular-meteor/README.md

 ````

 Second step is to add ` angular2-compilers` package — `meteor add angular2-compilers`.
-This package adds custom HTML processor, LESS and TypeScript compilers.
+This package adds custom HTML processor, LESS, SASS and TypeScript compilers.
-Custom HTML processor and LESS compiler make sure that static resources are used
+Custom HTML processor and Style compilers make sure that static resources can be used
 in the way that Angular 2 requires, and TypeScript is a recommended JS-superset to develop with Angular 2.

 Please note that you'll have to remove the standard Meteor HTML processor (and LESS package).